ZhenxinYu/Weather_data/README.md

 # Weather Data

+## Objective
+* Scrape weather data from NOAA
+* Fetch FIPS and county information from Area and Census Clock API
-Scrape weather data from NOAA; Use Google Map API to match the station with county; Analyze weather data with gun-crime data
+* Use Google Map API to match the station with county
+* Analyze weather data with gun-crime data

 ## Data Source